-Inaugural event on June 2 will feature conversation with UCLA Hall of Famers Sue Enquist, former Women’s Softball head coach, and Valorie Kondos Field, former Womens’ Gymnastics coach.
+Inaugural event rescheduled for Tuesday, June 30 will feature conversation with UCLA Hall of Famers Sue Enquist, former Women’s Softball head coach, and Valorie Kondos Field, former Womens’ Gymnastics coach.

 “We are honored to host these conversations and thankful to Sue Enquist for initiating them,” says UCLA Professor of Education Christina (Tina) Christie, who serves as chair of the UCLA Department of Education.
 “In so many ways, they further the mission and goals of the Transformative Coaching & Leadership Academy, the Graduate School of Education & Information Studies, and UCLA.”